keeeshore/angular-bootstrap-site/README.md

 # Angular-sample-application
-Business model app for Coffee shop owners.
+Business model app for Coffee shop owners. includes a working bar chart!

 #Installing and running.
 - require node to be installed